Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What is Really Necessary: Experiments

 \subsection{Summary}

-Our experimental findings can be summarized as follows: (a) Choice of pre-trained embeddings has the greatest impact on parser performance, with XLM-R yielding the best results in most cases; (b) unfactorized models achieve worse results than factorized models except on some enhanced UD treebanks, and also take longer to train; (c) when using a multi-task approach incorporating UPOS and UFeats prediction, there is a tradeoff between tagging and parsing accuracy, but the latter can be boosted slightly for some treebanks when utilizing loss scaling.
+Our experimental findings can be summarized as follows: (a) Choice of pre-trained embeddings has the greatest impact on parser performance, with XLM-R yielding the best results in most cases; (b) adding LSTM layers is not necessary when working with a large fine-tuned language model; (c) a factorized parser architecture is preferable due to faster training; (d) when using a multi-task approach incorporating UPOS and UFeats prediction, there is a tradeoff between tagging and parsing accuracy, and conclusions regarding architecture should be drawn by comparing experiments performed in the same setting.
+Crucially, one of the simplest parsers in our evaluation (STEPS\textsubscript{XLM-R}) achieves the best results overall, often surpassing more complex previous work.